 Fire Code.
-The current effective edition of the California Fire Code, (found at Part 9, Title 24, California Code of Regulations) including local amendments, if any, adopted by the local fire district(s) and ratified by the Board.
-(See also "Fire Safe Regulations".)
+Theose current effective edition of the California Fire Code, (found at Part 9, Title 24, California Code of Regulations) including local amendments, if any, adopted by the local Fire Ddistrict(s) and ratified Those codes regulating fire safety standards that are currently in use by the County, as adopted by the Board. [(See also "Fire Safe Regulations".])